isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 #### 18. What COVID-19 tests am I required to take upon arrival in Singapore?
 Where will the tests be administered, and what are the available payment modes?

-All RGL travellers are required to take a COVID-19 Polymerase PCR test.
+All RGL travellers are required to take a COVID-19 PCR test.
 Travellers entering Singapore by air are encouraged to [pre-register and pre-pay](https://safetravel.changiairport.com/) for the PCR test, while travellers entering Singapore via land will pay on the day of arrival.
 Click [here](/health/covid19-tests/pcrtest) for more information on the tests and corresponding cost.

 In general, travellers should, upon arrival, identify themselves as travellers of the RGL scheme to an airport or checkpoint officer.
 Upon confirmation of their RGL approved status, travellers will be brought to the swabbing station within Changi Airport, Seletar Airport, Woodlands or Tuas Checkpoints in Singapore for the test.